JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 ### Modules
 - Modules are reusable pieces of code that encapsulates implementation details (they make it very easy to compose software).
 Modules are a great way to isolate components too (can be developed in isolation without thinking about the entire codebase).
 They can also abstract code and make code easier to understand (more resuable code and organised code).
 - Modules involve importing (dependency) and exporting (public API).
 Imports and exports can only occur in the top level.
 All imports are also hoisted.
 Importing values is always the first thing that occurs in the module
 - <strong>Differences between old school scripts and ES6 modules</strong> - In modules, all top level code are scoped to the module.
 The only way an outside module can access a value that's inside of a module is by exporting the value.
 In scripts, all top level variables are always global.
-ES6 modules are always in strict mode, the top-level `this` keyword is undefined (whereas in script it is the `window` object), and file downloading always occurs in an asynchronous way for ES6 modules.
+ES6 modules are always in strict mode (by default), the top-level `this` keyword is undefined (whereas in script it is the `window` object), and file downloading always occurs in an asynchronous way for ES6 modules.
 - To link the module to the html file - `<script type="module">`.
+We also usually list all of the imports at the start of the file.

 - <strong>How ES6 modules are imported</strong> -